 Public toilets basically are uncommon on the Yucatan Peninsular, locals typically will take a coffee or drink as a way to access a café facilities.
 Saying that, at tourist sights you will find toilets by the entrance.
 We found these to be fairly clean most of the time if a bit basic.
 Restaurants, market halls and major bus stations will also have toilets.
 On the beaches or at cenotes, depending on where you are you might/or might not find public facilities.
 If you are planning on going for a boat ride to explore the nature reserves make sure that your child goes beforehand as there most likely will not be able to go during the ride.

 Do not expect any baby rooms at any of the sights or places to visit.
 It will be useful to bring a travel-changing mat alongside your changing bag and all your changing things.

 Entry to sights and travel tickets with children:

-In many places and on most transport young children and school students will get free or reduced entry/tickets.
+In many places, sights and on most transport young children and school students will get free or reduced entry/tickets.
 Depending on the age children might get free or reduced entry to most sights.